Responsible AI Platform

 Is an online AI literacy certificate enough?

 No. The European Commission says there is no certificate requirement.
-An online certificate is still useful supporting evidence when it sits inside a broader file with role-based learning goals, records and evaluation.
+An online certificate is still useful supporting evidence when it sits inside a broader dossier with role-based learning goals, records, assessment, follow-up and periodic evaluation.

 Strong evidence

-• Participant, date, module, score and validity are recorded.
+• Participant, date, module, score, role and validity are recorded.

-• The module fits the role and AI risk of the employee.
+• The module fits the role, AI tools and risk profile of the employee.

-• There is follow-up for low scores or missed parts.
+• There is follow-up for low scores, missed parts or changed systems.

 Weak evidence